ISCHEMIC STROKE / PREVENTION

 - the main mechanism of acute stent thrombosis is the platelet activation

-- the highest risk in the first 72h
+- the highest risk is in the first 72h

 - the incidence of acute and subacute carotid stent thrombosis is 0.5-2%

-- besides occlusion, mural thrombi occur and can embolize to the brain
+- in addition to occlusion, mural thrombi can occur and embolize to the brain

 - any change in the patient’s neurological status after the procedure should raise suspicion of acute stent thrombosis and requires urgent diagnosis (most easily by duplex ultrasound) and therapy with Ilb/IIIa receptor inhibitors